Invisalign vs. SmileDirectClub: How They Compare

 • Any additional procedures (like x-rays or cleanings) may come with additional costs or co-pays.

-• There is an online account dashboard with access to treatment progress updates and account information.
+• There was an online account dashboard with access to treatment progress updates and account information.

-• A telehealth dental staff is available around the clock.
+• A telehealth dental staff member was available around the clock.

-• Virtual check-ins begin about halfway through treatment.
+• Virtual check-ins began about halfway through treatment.

-• There is access to a dental specialist for any concerns or questions.
+• There was access to a dental specialist for any concerns or questions.

 What perks & benefits are available?